-With this in mind, GoodTrips Travel provides Rabies Clinics (at Kialla Medical Clinic) where the cost of each dose of vaccine is reduced to about $30.
+With this in mind, GoodTrips Travel provides Rabies Clinics (at Kialla Medical Clinic) where the cost of each dose of vaccine is reduced to about $40.
 This service is for rabies vaccination only and other services cannot be provided at that time.
+Learn more about rabies.

 Vaccination against Q-Fever is relatively complex and must follow recent testing for antibodies and cellular immunity through an intradermal skin test.
 These steps are essential, in order to prevent a severe reaction to the vaccine.
 Vaccination cannot be provided without these preliminary steps.

 Testing must be done ONLY one week before administration of the vaccine.
-Our monthly clinics are therefore run one week apart.
+Our clinics are therefore run one week apart in each month.